abpeinado/TruckHunt/README.md

 # TruckHunt SF

 Browse nearby food trucks in San Francisco; order food ahead of time so that it's ready for pickup at a time of your choosing.
-Our vendor portal allows vendors to signup up, accept payment, see and manage incoming orders.
+Vendors can sign up through our vendor portal to accept payment and manage new and past orders.

 [Live Site]